Death1Clown/VoidShield-Antivirus/README.md

 Please keep contributions scoped, document new functionality, and follow the existing coding style.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `VSPL v1.0 License`.
 See LICENSE for details.

 Built with ♥ by the VoidShield community.